 We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries and milkshakes.
 The menu keeps it simple with the award-winning lamb, turkey, and beef burgers, plus sides, shakes, and cocktails.
 The house burger comes with a fried egg, two patties, and bacon.
 The “not burger” options are also kept simple: hot dogs, and grilled cheese and fried chicken sandwiches.

 There’s something to be said for exploring a new city while leaving your everyday life and responsibilities behind.
 But occasionally, circumstances dictate that you bring your work on the road.
-It’s not an ideal situation, but it’s reality for many travelers.
+It’s not an ideal situation, but it’s a reality for many travelers.
 The silver lining?
 At many co-working locations, you can accomplish your tasks while soaking up uniquely New Orleans experiences — and see a side of the city that’s hidden from most tourists.
 These co-working destinations are less than two miles from the Alder Hotel, and all offer free wi-fi or public computers, along with a little lagniappe of grand, historic settings.
 The coffee shops and cafes listed above are also a good bet if you want a good, strong cup of locally sourced coffee while you work.

 Howard-Tilton Memorial Library (Tulane University, 7001 Freret St.)